snowplow-archive/snowplow.github.com/_posts/2015-02-16-snowplow-android-tracker-0.3.0-released.md

 <h2><a name="self-desc-json">3.
 Function signatures now use SelfDescribingJson</a></h2>

-As a way of ensuring that custom contexts and unstructured events are formatted correctly we have moved to using a SelfDescribingJson object in the `Tracker.track...` function signatures.
-What this means is that we are now ensuring all custom-contexts and unstructured events are sent into Snowplow without any margin for error.
+As a way of ensuring that custom contexts and unstructured events are formatted correctly we have moved to using a `SelfDescribingJson` object in the `Tracker.track...` function signatures.
+This enforces that unstructured events and individual contexts are sent in with a schema, ready for processing by the rest of the Snowplow pipeline.

-For a custom-context or unstructured event to be valid for processing they need to adhere to the following structure:

-1. Each custom-context and unstructured event must be a JSON containing both a Schema and some Data - aka a SelfDescribingJson.

-{% highlight json %}
-{
-    "schema": "iglu:com.acme/save_game/jsonschema/1-0-0",
-    "data": {
-        "levelName": "Barrels o' Fun",
-        "levelIndex": 23
-    }
-}
-{% endhighlight %}

-2. This Self Describing Json must then be nested as the data of a SelfDescribingJson known to Snowplow:

-{% highlight json %}
-// For Custom Contexts it is nested as an array of SelfDescribingJsons {
-    "schema": "iglu:com.snowplowanalytics.snowplow/contexts/jsonschema/1-0-1",
-    "data": [
-        {
-            "schema": "iglu:com.acme/save_game/jsonschema/1-0-0",
-            "data": { ... }
-        }
-    ]
-}

-// For Unstructured Events it is a single SelfDescribingJson {
-    "schema": "iglu:com.snowplowanalytics.snowplow/contexts/jsonschema/1-0-1",
-    "data": {
-        "schema": "iglu:com.acme/save_game/jsonschema/1-0-0",
-        "data": { ... }
-    }
-}
-{% endhighlight %}

-To create a SelfDescribingJson in the Android Tracker and track it as an unstructured event you can follow this code sample:
+To create a `SelfDescribingJson` in the Android Tracker and track it as an unstructured event you can follow this code sample:

 {% highlight java %}
 // Create a Map of your data